AOSC-Archive/LinkC/ReadMe.md

 ## LinkC
-    An simple IM client based on Qt and use POSIX socket.
+    A simple IM client based on Qt and use POSIX socket.

 ### Start Date:
     March 6, 2013